xiphonics/picoTracker/usermanual/content/pages/instruments.md

 ## Exporting and Importing Instruments

 picoTracker allows you to save and reuse your instrument settings across different projects through the instrument export and import functionality.
 This feature is particularly useful for building a library of your favorite synth instruments or using instruments created by other picoTracker users.

-### Exporting Instruments

-To export an instrument:

-1. Navigate to the instrument you want to export in the Instrument Screen
-2. Select **Export** in the onscreen action field
-3. Enter a name for your instrument (up to 16 characters)
-4. Select the **Export** button below the name field to save the instrument

-The instrument will be saved as a `.pti` file (the `.pti` extension will be added automatically to the name of the instrument you enter) in the `/instruments` directory on your picoTracker's sdcard.

-**NOTE:** The file contains all the parameters and settings for that specific instrument type but note that for sample instruments it will **NOT** contain the sample file.

-### Importing Instruments

-To import a previously exported instrument:

-1. Navigate to the instrument slot where you want to import an instrument in the Instrument Screen
-2. Set it to the instrument type you want to import
-3. Select the **Import** onscreen action field
-4. A file browser will appear showing all available `.pti` files in the `/instruments` directory
-5. Navigate to the instrument file you want to import and import it using the `ALT+PLAY` button
-6. Press **OK** to continue after the import is complete message is shown

-After importing, all the settings from the saved instrument will be applied to the current instrument slot.
-Note that you can only import instruments of the same type - for example, you cannot import a Sample instrument into an OPAL instrument slot.

-### Tips for Instrument Management

-- You can organise your instrument files into subfolders inside the `/instruments` directory but exported files will always be saved in the root `/instruments` directory
-- Use descriptive names for your exported instruments to easily identify them later
-- Back up your `/instruments` directory when backing up your picoTracker data on your sdcard